Italy - Country Commercial Guide

 Leading Sub-Sectors

-More than 50% of small and medium-sized enterprises (SMEs) are unprepared to face increasing threats.
+More than 50% of SMEs are unprepared to face increasing threats.
 One in five companies lack a specific investment plan for IT security or only allocate resources as needed.
 Small firm managers perceive security as a cost rather than an investment and tend to show resistance in approving IT security expenditures.
 As this mindset slowly changes, sector analysts expect increased SME investments.
 Medium-sized companies and (to a lesser extent) small companies are increasingly choosing to invest in cybersecurity, often opting for advanced cloud security solutions.

 Opportunities

 Top market drivers include increased IT security awareness and enforcement of new government measures, while challenges include the increased sophistication of cyberattacks, a complex regulatory landscape, and the need to reduce a highly fragmentated IT security infrastructure.
-Strong opportunities exist in the software, hardware, and service areas, including cloud and mobile security, identity management, and endpoint solutions.
+Strong opportunities exist in the software, hardware, and service areas, including cloud and mobile security.
+Specific areas of opportunity include identity access management (IAM), customer identity and access management (CIAM), web application firewalls (WAF), DDoS mitigation services, and endpoint security solutions.

 Cybersecurity is a key element in Italy’s digital transformation strategy.
 Government measures are being put in place to boost efforts to counter cyber risks.
 The National Cybersecurity Authority (ACN) was established in June 2021 to protect the national cyberspace.
-The agency promotes a coherent regulatory framework in the sector, and exercises inspection and sanction functions.
-ACN ensures the implementation of Italy’s first-ever cybersecurity strategy announced in May of this year, which outlines the country’s digital roadmap.
+The agency promotes a coherent regulatory framework in the sector and exercises inspection and sanction functions.
+ACN ensures the implementation of Italy’s first-ever cybersecurity strategy announced in May 2022, which outlines the country’s digital roadmap.
 Security and innovation are priorities of the plan, which seeks to implement over 80 measures by 2026, some via public-private partnership.
+The government has allocated about $2.2 billion to implement the national strategy and earmarked additional funds for related operational management activities; $11 million for 2023, $55 million for 2024, and $77 million for 2025.

-The certification of cloud computing services (SaaS, PaaS, and IaaS) for use by the PA is the responsibility of the Agency for Digital Italy (AGID).
-All firms, domestic and foreign, may register on the eProcurement Platform to begin the qualification process and proceed to operate on the electronic marketplace of the PA (MePA).
+The certification of cloud computing infrastructure and services (SaaS, PaaS, and IaaS) for use by the public-administration cloud is the responsibility of the ACN.
+All firms, domestic and foreign, may register on the eProcurement Platform to begin the qualification process and proceed to operate on the electronic marketplace of the public administration (MePA).
 U.S. companies should ensure that they meet all requirements, such as having a legal entity or legal representative entrusted with the power to act on its behalf.
 In-country legal representatives may register.
-A helpful guide in English is available, providing details on the qualification process.
-Important requirements include the use of a digital signature and certified email (PEC).
-Questions about the status of pending registrations may be emailed to qualificazioni-cloud@agid.gov.it.
+ACN has information on certification.

-Relevant PA acquisitions which exceed thresholds are carried out via public procurement tenders published on the EU’s Tenders Electronic Daily (TED).
+Relevant public-administration acquisitions that exceed thresholds are carried out via public procurement tenders published on the EU’s Tenders Electronic Daily (TED).
 For information on public procurement in the EU, see the relevant section of the Country Commercial Guide for the European Union.

 Resources